 Wow!
-It seems Spring has sprung?
+It seems Summer has arrived?
 The first sign at our house is the loud and undeniable croak of thousands of frogs in our back pond in search of the right companion.
 Not only are the croakers croaking, but the wedding buzz is buzzing!
 My daughter is a wedding photographer and she keeps me up to date on all the latest matrimonial trends.
-In fact, she's asked me to join her at the FOX Theater in Atlanta for a Bridal Show in a couple of weeks!
-I'm tagging along as the author of her #1 Recommended Read for New Brides!
+In fact, she's asked me to join her a few times at some of her favorite Bridal Shows!
+I get to tag along as the author of her #1 Recommended Read for New Brides!

 Palace Living or Pond Dwelling?